irskep/irskep.github.com/content/pages/pyglettutorial.md

         return (actual_distance <= collision_distance)

 The collision handler function is even simpler, since for now we just want every object to die as soon as it touches another object:

     :::python
     def handle_collision_with(self, other_object):
         self.dead = True

-One last thing: set self.dead = False in PhysicalObject.\_\_init\_\_().
+One last thing: set `self.dead = False` in `PhysicalObject.__init__()`.

 And that's it!
 You should be able to zip around the screen, engine blazing away.
 If you hit something, both you and the thing you collided with should disappear from the screen.
 There's still no game, but we are clearly making progress.

 <a name="part4"> </a>
 # Collision response

 In this section, we'll add bullets.
 This new feature will require us to start adding things to the game_objects list during the game, as well as have objects check each others' types to make a decision about whether or not they should die.

 ## Adding objects during play

 ### How?

 We handled object removal with a boolean flag.
 Adding objects will be a little bit more complicated.
 For one thing, an object can't just say "Add me to the list!"
 It has to come from somewhere.
 For another thing, an object might want to add more than one other object at a time.

 There are a few ways to solve this problem.
 To avoid circular references, keep our constructors nice and short, and avoid adding extra modules, we'll have each object keep a list of new child objects to be added to game_objects.
+This approach will make it easy for any object in the game to spawn more objects.

 ### Tweaking the game loop

-The simplest way to check objects for children and add those children to the list is to add two lines of code to the game\_objects loop.
-We haven't implemented the new\_objects attribute yet, but when we do, it will be a list of objects to add.
+The simplest way to check objects for children and add those children to the list is to add two lines of code to the `game_objects` loop.
+We haven't implemented the `new_objects` attribute yet, but when we do, it will be a list of objects to add.

     :::python
     for obj in game_objects: